Is Pinterest Still Worth it? Or How to Evaluate Social Media Sites/Apps

 It depends on who you are, where you live and your business model.

-Btw.: I’m not really active on Quora, I’m not a member of Foursquare.
+Btw.: I’m not really active on Quora.
+I’m was not an active member of Foursquare.
 I wasted years on Google+ though.

 I used some of them to promote on of my other blogs.